Gkata7/Algos/readMe.txt

-Here are Algorithims from self-teaching and Coding Dojo
+Here are Algorithims from self-teaching and Coding Dojo Bootcamp.